Ev212/How-To-Make-Top-5-Video/README.md

    - The honorable mention should have minimal thematic relation to the main content.

 7. Publishing: Upload the video to Internet platform.

-# Is This Done Using ChatGPT?

-No, it's not.
-But the style of this article is strikingly similar...